bendechrai/arcjet-performance-test/README.md

 # Next.js Performance Test

-This repository contains a Next.js application and a script to test the performance of rate limiting and bot detection configurations.
+This repository contains a Next.js application and a script to test the performance of shield, rate limiting, and bot detection configurations.

-## Overview

-This project aims to assess the performance implications of implementing security measures directly in a Next.js application using Arcjet.

 ## Getting Started

-We tested this by launching a `t4g.small` instance in AWS `us-east-1` running `Debian 12 (HVM) 64-bit (Arm)`.
+We tested this by launching a `t4g.2xlarge` instance in AWS `us-east-1` running `Debian 12 (HVM) 64-bit (Arm)`.
+The test script was run locally on the same instance as the running Next.js application.

+We did test the performance difference of running two identical instances, one to run the test, and the other to host the web application, and found that there was no significant overall impact on accuracy or performance.
+Half of the tests showed slight improvements with the two-server setup, while the other half showed slightly worse performance.
+These variations are likely due to normal fluctuations in network and system performance rather than a systematic difference between the testing methods.
+The outcome of this could conceivably be different if the test server was less powerful than the instance type used.

 ### Prerequisites